Use case

 Why it matters

-A natural browsing walkthrough
+A natural inspection walkthrough

 1. Start from an imperfect search